Darlingtonia californica: Cultivation

 Darlingtonia californica can be a difficult carnivorous plant to keep in cultivation, as they require specific environmental conditions.
 They prefer cool to warm day-time temperatures and cold or cool night-time temperatures.
 Cobra lilies typically grow in bogs or streambanks that are fed by cold mountain water, and grow best when the roots are kept cooler than the rest of the plant.
 It is best to mimic these conditions in cultivation, and water the plants with cold, purified water.
 On hot days, it helps to place ice cubes of purified water on the soil surface.
 They prefer sunny conditions if in a humid, warm location, and prefer part-shade if humidity is low or fluctuates often.
 Plants can adapt to low humidity conditions, but optimum growth occurs under reasonable humidity.

 A single plant in cultivation, clearly showing the first pitcher of the season.
 The first few pitchers at the beginning of each growing season are much larger than the others.

+Growing the plants in styrofoam ice coolers with sphagnum moss is a reliable method used by many commercial growers of Darlingtonia to prevent root loss caused by high soil temperatures during the warmer parts of the year.
+This method keeps the roots of the plants cool, and prevents the temperature sensitive roots from dying back.

 Growing cobra lilies from seed is extremely slow and cobra seedlings are difficult to maintain, so these plants are best propagated from the long stolons they grow in late winter and spring.
 When a minute cobra plant is visible at the end of the stolon (usually in mid to late spring), the whole stolon may be cut into sections a few inches long, each with a few roots attached.
 Lay these upon cool, moist, shredded long-fibered sphagnum moss and place in a humid location with bright light.
 In many weeks, cobra plants will protrude from each section of stolon.